tayyabk52/RoomLedger/SUPABASE_SETUP.md

-# 🔧 Supabase Setup Guide
+# 🔧 Secure Supabase Setup Guide

+## 🔒 **Security-First Approach**

+Your Supabase credentials are now loaded **securely** from Netlify environment variables, not hardcoded in the client-side code.

 ## Quick Setup (2 minutes)